rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ./resetCDB.sh </copy>
 ````

-## Step 1: Service-Level ACLs for TCP Protocol
+## Step 1: Database Service Firewall

-With the "database service firewall" feature, every database service can have its own access control list (ACL) and the ACL is based on IPs.
+The "Database Service Firewall" feature is also called Service-Level ACLs for TCP Protocol.
+Every database service can have its own access control list (ACL) and the ACL is based on IPs.
 An access control list in Oracle is a list of access control entries to restrict the hosts that are allowed to connect to the Oracle database.

 Because each pluggable database is a different service, this feature enables different pluggable databases to have different ACLs.
 These ACLs are enforced by the listener.
 Access to a pluggable database service is enabled only for IPs that are permitted through an ACL.